ActiveSolution/CognitiveCMS/README.md

 Thanks to CognitiveCMS plugin, you will be able to search through your assests by these new AI generated keywords.

 ![](./docs/images/Screenshot_5.png)

+## License
+CognitiveCMS is licensed under the very permissive MIT license for you to be able to use it in commercial or non-commercial applications without many restrictions.